 On iOS devices, audio shared from other apps will be available (once you share it to KineMaster) in the Internal folder.
 On Android, just browse to the folder where you have saved your audio files.
 If you’re not sure if an app can share audio (Spotify, for example, doesn’t allow this), please contact them to find out.

-To add an audio track to your project, tap the Audio button on the right side of the Media Wheel.
+To add an audio track to your video, tap the Audio button on the right side of the Media Wheel.
 The Audio Browser will open and give you different folder locations where your audio files can be accessed.
 Locate your audio file and tap the Plus button to add it to the Timeline.
 KineMaster doesn’t limit the number of audio tracks you can stack up, which makes it easy to layer up rich, complex sound environments.

-You can also add audio to your KineMaster project directly while editing.
+You can also add audio to your KineMaster video directly while editing.
 This is particularly useful for voiceovers.
 To use the Voiceover tool, tap the REC/Voice button at the bottom of the Media Wheel.

 Before you begin recording, test your audio peaking first.
 If the audio meter is hitting red, your audio recording is going to be too loud.
 You should look at the audio meter before you start recording to check for background noise, as well.
 If the meter is at one or two bars, it’s likely quiet enough to get a high-quality recording.